btcpayserver/btcpayserver-doc/docs/WasabiWallet.md

 ### Connecting Wasabi to BTCPay Server Full Node (If you're self-hosting BTCPay)

-After the wallets are connected, it is highly-recommended to **connect Wasabi Wallet to your full node in BTCPay**.
-The process is easy, but can only be done if you self-host BTCPay and are logged in as `Admin`.
+After the wallets are connected, it is highly recommended to **connect Wasabi Wallet to your full node in BTCPay**.
+The process is easy but can only be done if you self-host BTCPay and are logged in as `Admin`.
 Tor has to be enabled in BTCPay (it is enabled by default).
 This process enhances privacy even further.

 In BTCPay, go Server Settings > Services > **Full node P2P > See Information**.
 On the BTCP-P2P page, click on the `Show Confidential QR Code`.
 Bellow the QR Code, there's a link `See QR Code information by clicking here`, so click on the link to reveal your string.
 Copy the string but remove `bitcoin-p2p://` part.